J-Ellette/PowerShellTestingSuite/buildplans/SoftwarePlan/Phase_3_Standalone_Sandbox_Application.md

     getAllSessions(): SandboxSession[] {
         return Array.from(this.sessions.values());
 }

-}
-3.3 Local AI Manager with Ollama Integration
+## 3.3 Local AI Manager with Ollama Integration

 File: standalone-app/src/main/ai/localAIManager.ts
 typescriptimport { spawn, ChildProcess } from 'child_process';
-import * as fs from 'fs/promises';
+import *as fs from 'fs/promises';
-import * as path from 'path';
+import* as path from 'path';
 import * as os from 'os';
 import fetch from 'node-fetch';